allfed/ALLFED-Repository-Template/README.md

 * Functions should do exactly one thing and be no longer than 20 lines
 * Every function needs a test to make sure it works as intendet

+# Project Skeleton
+This repository already has the folder structure we use for repositories.
+Every folder has an additional readme, to tell you what needs to go in there.

 # Acknowledgment
 This is strongly based on the ["Good Research Code Handbook"](https://goodresearch.dev/index.html).
 If something here confuses you, it makes sense to read about it there.
 Pretty good explanations.